 We are committed to ensuring that your data is not in any kind of danger.

-Both Technical and organizational security arrangements are in place to protect any unauthorized access to personal data.
+Both Technical and organisational security arrangements are in place to protect any unauthorised access to personal data.
 All computer equipment and terminals are protected with passwords and have encrypted hard drives.

 The information system’s users have a right to access only such files, data, and other resources that they are entitled to use due to their work assignments.
 The information system’s users are provided with appropriate training and are bound by confidentiality obligations.

-As a data subject, you shave a number of rights under data protection law.
+As a data subject, you have a number of rights under data protection law.
 You can:

 • access and obtain a copy of your data on request (Art.
 15 GDPR);